hpandelo/passport-magalu/README.md

 You can obtain the client ID and secret by creating a magalu app [here](https://developers.magalu.com/).

+## Note
+This Strategy is already using the **NEW API** and this new API is still getting implemented [Check here](https://developers.magalu.com/).
+The User endpoit wan't implemented yet by the Magalu developers.
+When done, I'll be updating this package to support it (or feel free to add a PR updating the file `src/magalu.strategy.ts` line 60+)

 ```javascript
 import { MagaluStrategy, type MagaluVerifyFunction } from 'passport-magalu'